-- 1. meet legal standards for protection, storage, accessibility, and disposition - 2. provide students with an annual notice of their rights - 3. regulate access to education records in accordance with law and policy - 4. maintain records as required by law and policy - 5. provide students with the right to request amendment to their education records and the - 6. right to a hearing concerning their education records, and - 7. provide complete records, from all departments at the institution, in response to a student's request that records be provided.
+- 1. meet legal standards for protection, storage, accessibility, and disposition - 2. provide students with an annual notice of their rights - 3. regulate access to education records in accordance with law and policy - 4. maintain records as required by law and policy - provide students with the right to request amendment to their education records and the right to a boaring concerning their education - 6. right to a hearing concerning their education records, and - provide complete records, from all departments at the institution, in response to a student's request that records be provided.